-- 4. Save the mod_osso.conf file. - 5.
-Type the following at a command prompt:
+- 4. Save the mod\osso.conf file. - 5.
+Restart Oracle HTTP Server by running the following opmnct1 command (located at ORACLE\INSTANCE\bin directory):

 '''

-ohs restart
+opmnctl stopall

+opmnctl startall

 '''

 Do not enable Oracle Single Sign-On for the URL /discoverer/portletprovider.
 Discoverer relies on Oracle Portal to protect the /discoverer/portletprovider URL.
 In other words, do not specify the Location value as /discoverer, as follows: